webplatform/docs/tutorials/audio_tag/index.md

 ---
-title: audio tag
+title: Implementing the HTML5 audio tag
+attributions:
+  - 'Portions of this content come from HTML5Rocks! [article](http://www.html5rocks.com/tutorials/audio/quick/)'
+readiness: 'Ready to Use'
+summary: 'A quick guide to implementing the audio tag in HTML.'
 tags:
   - Tutorials
   - Audio
   - HTML
-readiness: 'Ready to Use'
-summary: 'A quick guide to implementing the audio tag in HTML.'
 uri: 'tutorials/audio tag'

 ---
-# Implementing the HTML5 audio tag

 **By [Ernest Delgado](http://www.html5rocks.com/profiles/#ernestd)**
 Originally published Feb.
 5, 2010

-## Summary
+## <span>Summary</span>

 A quick guide to implementing the audio tag in HTML.

-## Step 1: Wrap your Flash object with the audio tag
+## <span>Step 1: Wrap your Flash object with the audio tag</span>

 Those browsers that don't recognize the audio tag will load the Flash content instead.